Grey squirrel management

 Mammal Society estimates put their population at around 2.7 million individuals, although there is no definitive figure.
 They are now widely spread in large areas of England, Wales, the Scottish Lowlands, Northern Ireland and Ireland, where they tend to live at higher densities than the native red squirrel.
 They have serious negative impacts on red squirrel numbers (causing local extinctions) through competition and disease transmission, and bark strip young trees causing major damage and tree fatalities.

 Land managers, conservationists and volunteers currently use approved trapping or shooting methods to humanely manage grey squirrel numbers.
-However, the UK Squirrel Accord is fundraising for and funding research into a fertility control that would offer a non-lethal management method.
+However, the UK Squirrel Accord is fundraising for research into a fertility control that would offer an effective and less labour intensive non-lethal management method.
 Management, of all types, of grey squirrels on any land requires the landowner’s permission.

 British Red Squirrel, with support from the Animal and Plant Health Agency, has compiled a list of licensed traps legally available for grey squirrel management.
 Please note, lethal traps should not be used in areas of crossover between grey and red squirrels nor in red squirrel strongholds.
 However, live traps are also available.
 There are also some differences in legislation between the different UK countries and further guidance should be sought from the relevant licensing body.